Japanese Toilets

 The astoundingly advanced features of washlet toilets display classic Japanese ingenuity.
 However, take-up of the technology in western countries has been slow, partly due to the cultural divide and also due to our own reluctance toward change that to some seems unnecessary.
 After all, when toilet paper and a good flush is sufficient, why make toilet matters more complicated.
 On the other hand, the Japanese approach to cleanliness and efficiency is something to admire, and possibly even emulate.

-Amazon started selling Japanese toilets in Australia and you can find TOTO, Toshiba and some other cheaper brands:
+Amazon started selling Japanese toilets seats in Australia and you can find brands like BidetMate, Inus and some less known brands too.
+Check the current selection here.

 Features of Japanese toilets